sodabubblewine/sodabubblewine.github.io/README.md

 ## \#2026-0808-1308

-As much as I possible can I have opted to include as much of personal letters to others as I can publicly share without causing them harm or without their direct permission.
+I opt to include as much of personal letters to others as I can publicly share without causing them harm or without their direct permission.
 Since much of what I say to others is what I would say to anyone, and often do, in a public arena, there is little that must be left unsaid here, yet.

 I must say 'yet' because there is no reason for what I say to ever go unsaid.
 This is absurd to most people.
 It is "playing life on hard mode" for me.